 Most of the Board's collaboration with these state agencies consists of ensuring that our licensees adhere not only to our rules, but also to those of the other agencies.
 For example, the Texas Department of Health is responsible for setting the requirements of the Rabies Control Act.
 The Board aligns its rules to support the Rabies Control Act by ensuring that veterinarians maintain rabies vaccination records as required by the Act.
-The Board also submits its database (TexVets) to the Department of Public Safety, the Office of Attorney General, Child Support Division, and the Texas Guaranteed Student Guaranteed Loan Corporation to assist those agencies in the enforcement of their laws, rules and collections.
+The Board also submits its database (Sugar CRM) to the Department of Public Safety, the Office of Attorney General, Child Support Division, and the Texas Guaranteed Student Guaranteed Loan Corporation to assist those agencies in the enforcement of their laws, rules and collections.
+As of late, the Board also submits information to the Texas Department of State Health Services to assist in their mandated maintenance of a volunteer registration database of all health professionals in case of disasters or other emergencies.

-Texas A & M University Measurement and Research Division and the agency's exam contractor provide independent validation of the agency's State licensing exam relevancy and its merit as well as scores attained by the examinee.
+Texas A&M University Measurement and Research Division and the agency's exam contractor provide independent validation of the agency's State licensing exams relevancy and its merit as well as scores attained by the examinee.